WhiteHorseKPI/dataMining/README.md

-## This repository is designed to store laboratory data analysis work
+## This repository is designed to store laboratory work on data analysis